S0AndS0/sensory-interface/public/_privacy/gdpr.en.md

 {{ page.company.name }} would like to make sure you are fully aware of all your data protection rights.
 Every client is entitled to the following:

 - **The right to access** -- You have the right to request {{ page.company.name }} for copies of your personal data.
-We mach charge you a small fee for this service.
+We may charge you a small fee for this service.

 - **The right to rectification** -- You have the right to request that {{ page.company.name }} correct any information you believe is inaccurate.
 You also have the right to request {{ page.company.name }} to complete the information you believe is incomplete.